hollowaykeanho/TEMPLATE_PYTHON/README.md

 # Python Template Repository
 [![Holloway's Template](resources/logos/logo-1200x630.svg)](https://github.com/hollowaykeanho/Template)

+> [!IMPORTANT]
+> **DEPRECATION NOTICE**:
+>
+> 1. This template had been upstreamed to the main template repo located here:
+>    https://github.com/ChewKeanHo/Template.
+Please use that instead.

 A template for all (Holloway) Chew, Kean Ho's new Python-based project repository.
 It setups and includes all necessary and easy-to-modify artworks, `README.md`, `LICENSE`, and `.gitignore` files that are crucial for a git